wschuell/repo_datasets/README.md

 # Repo Datasets
-Scripts to rebuild datasets around software repositories and resulting analyses.
+Scripts to rebuild datasets around software repositories and resulting analyses, using https://github.com/wschuell/repodepo .

 Papers using the datasets: